Osama-Ai88/SmartContract-Bidding-Store-/README.md

 the principle of the auction system on the remix work environment.

 This Smart Contract provides many services within the constraints that you have designed.
-1- Create an account
+1- Create an account.
-2- Create a product
+2- Create a product.
-3- An auction on the product
+3- An auction on the product.
-4- Return all products
+4- Return all products.
-5- Return user information
+5- Return user information.
-6- Return all users
+6- Return all users.